The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Examples

-where $k \geq 2$.\footnote{The case $k=1$ is trivial.} For this model, it is simple to verify via \eqref{eq:eqt21} and \eqref{eq:eqt22} that the uniform design on $\Y=\{-1,1\}^k$ is a maximal optimal design with respect to all Kiefer's criteria.
-This design is not uniquely optimal for any $k$.
+where $k \geq 2$ (the case $k=1$ is trivial).
+For this model, it is simple to see that the design $\xi^*$ uniform on $\Y=\{-1,+1\}^k$ satisfies $\M(\xi^*)=\I_m$, and use conditions \eqref{eq:eqtSchur} and \eqref{eq:eqt22} to verify that $\xi^*$ is a maximal optimal design with respect to all $\Phi_p$, $p \in (-\infty,0]$; that is, the polytope of optimal designs does not depend on the choice of the Kiefer's criterion.
+The maximal optimal design is not uniquely optimal for any $k$.
+Clearly, the optimal design problem is rational for any $k$ and we can employ rational-arithmetic calculations to derive the following characterizations.

 For $k=2$, the dimension of $\Upsilon_*$ is $t=2$, and there are $\ell=4$ VODs, each uniform on a two-point support.
-If we denote the elements of $\Y$ as $\y_1=(-1,-1)', \y_2=(-1,1)', \y_3=(1,-1)'$, and $\y_4=(1,1)'$, the VODs are uniform designs on the pairs $\{\y_1,\y_2\}$, $\{\y_1,\y_3\}$, $\{\y_2,\y_4\}$ and $\{\y_3,\y_4\}$.
+If we denote the elements of $\Y$ as $\y_1=(-1,-1)', \y_2=(-1,+1)', \y_3=(+1,-1)'$, and $\y_4=(+1,+1)'$, the VODs are uniform designs on the pairs $\{\y_1,\y_2\}$, $\{\y_1,\y_3\}$, $\{\y_2,\y_4\}$ and $\{\y_3,\y_4\}$.
 These designs are the absolutely minimal optimal designs.
-They can be combined to construct exact optimal designs of sizes $N=2K$, $K \in \mathbb{N}$.
+They can be combined to construct exact optimal designs of sizes $N=2K$, $K \in \NN$.

-For $k=3$, the dimension of $\Upsilon_*$ is $t=4$, and there are $\ell=16$ VODs, all isomorphic\footnote{In this subsection, we consider two designs to be isomorphic, if one can be obtained from the other one by any sequence of operations involving relabeling the factors, reverting the signs of any subset of the factors, and reverting all signs of the factors for any subset of the support points.
-For a design matrix representing a VOD, these operations mean permuting the rows corresponding to the factors, multiplying any set of rows corresponding to the factors by $-1$, and multiplying the factor levels of any set of columns by $-1$.} to \begin{small}
+For Model \eqref{mod:CBW}, we consider two designs to be isomorphic, if one can be obtained from the other one by any sequence of operations involving relabeling the factors, reverting the signs of any subset of the factors, and reverting all signs of the factors for any subset of the support points.
+For a design matrix representing a VOD, these operations mean permuting the rows, multiplying any set of rows by $-1$, and multiplying the factor levels of any set of columns by $-1$.